Are iPhones Really Better for Privacy? Comparative Study of iOS and Android Apps: Methodology

 \textbf{Conclusions.} The study of children's apps revealed that many share data, including unique identifiers, with tracker companies~--~both on Android and iOS.
-The sharing of data with advertising services, including unique user identifiers, was more common on Android than on iOS.
-At the same time, iOS apps contained the location permission seven times more often than their Android counterparts, which can lead to unexpected disclosures of GPS data from children.
+The sharing of data with advertising services, including unique user identifiers, tended to be more common on Android than on iOS ($p<0.001$).
+At the same time, iOS apps contained the location permission seven times more often than their Android counterparts ($p<0.001$), which can lead to unexpected disclosures of GPS data from children.
 Data sharing with third parties often takes place without the necessary parental consent, and despite privacy laws and the policies of the platforms.
+Not all comparisons between the subset of children's apps and all apps were statistical significant, but even where this was not the case, the reported 95\% confidence intervals still underlined that worrying data practices are common in children's apps.